andoabza/School-Project/README.md

 # School Registration Project

 This is a project for the ALX program specialization.
+This project is intended for the registration of students online with their school id from anywhere to a specific school.

 ## Getting Started

+** if you want to use this project **

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-What things you need to install the software and how to install them.

 ### Installing